NASA planet hunter finds Earth-sized world in 'Goldilocks zone' - The Observers - France 24

 In one simulation, NASA explained, the planet is covered in oceans with a "dense, carbon-dioxide-dominated atmosphere similar to what scientists suspect surrounded Mars when it was young."

-The planet is tidally locked to the star, meaning that one side always faces the star, as is the case with the Moon and Earth.
+The planet is tidally locked to TOI 700, meaning that one side always faces the star, in the same way that Earthlings never see the "dark side" of the Moon.

 This synchronous rotation meant that, in another model, one side of the planet was constantly covered in clouds.